whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/courtney_meyerhofer_m2.md

 * [GitHub URL](https://github.com/meyerhoferc/panopti-packet)

-Panopti-packet is a Rails and network application named after the [Panopticon](https://en.wikipedia.org/wiki/Panopticon).
-I wanted to understand TCP/IP & UDP protocols more in depth while practicing Rails style, testing, and ActiveRecord.
-This is a less-functional Wireshark in a browser that was created for my own learning, not necessarily for others to use.
-Users can create accounts and define sessions where they monitor the packet activity on different interfaces on their machine.
-ActiveRecord is used to display analytics about the packets that were observed for the defined sessions.
+Panopti-packet is a network application named after the [Panopticon](https://en.wikipedia.org/wiki/Panopticon).
+I wanted to understand TCP/IP & UDP protocols more in depth while practicing Ruby style, testing, and SQL.
+This is a less-functional Wireshark that was created for my own learning, not necessarily for others to use.
+Users can define sessions where they monitor the packet activity on different interfaces on their machine.
+SQL is used to calculate analytics about the packets that were observed for the defined sessions.

 ## C: Group Work & Projects